-We understand and respect our employees' right to engage in activities outside their jobs at Frontgrade.
-However, you must avoid any investment, interest, or association that interferes, may interfere, or creates the appearance of interfering with the judgement you exercise or the performance of your responsibilities.
+We understand and respect our employees' right to engage in activities outside of their jobs.
+However, you must avoid any investment, interest or association that interferes, may interfere or creates the appearance of interfering with, the judgement you exercise, or the performance of your responsibilities.
 You must avoid any scenario where personal interests conflict with, or are perceived to conflict with, those of the Company.